marcusdemaria/marcusdemaria/README.md

 ⚡ Currently a Third Year Mechatronics Engineering Student at McMaster University

-👀 I’m interested in software optimization and automation of embedded engineered tools, analyatics with data processing/testing, and mechanical design
+- I’m interested in software optimization and automation of embedded engineered tools, analyatics with data processing/testing, and mechanical design

+- Previously an Engineering Intern at Welbilt Inc. and ALMAG Aluminum dealing with electromechanical design, automomation, and data acquistion/testing

 # Skills